georgejhunt/iiab-factory/box/rpi/wifi/readme.md

 2. Copy Raspbian Image via win32diskimager, dd, or etcher to SD card.
 3. Download wifi.zip from http://d.iiab.io/packages/wifi.zip
 4. Use windows filemanager to copy wifi.zip from your downloads folder to the SD /boot partition.
 5. Unzip the zip file to the root directory of SD (windows will not, by default, put it in the root of the SD).
+On windows, right click the zip file, and select "expand all".
-6. Open the new file wpa_supplicant.conf, and change the ssid and password to the correct values for your upstream AP.
+6. Open the newly unzipped file, wpa_supplicant.conf, and change the ssid and password to the correct values for your upstream AP.
 7. Reboot.
 8. If not already done, and if you are using windows, install https://download.info.apple.com/Mac_OS_X/061-8098.20100603.gthyu/BonjourPSSetup.exe
 9. Use putty, or ssh (if on a mac or linux) to connect to raspberrypi.local.